 Step 3: Open a Stock Trading App Account

 Next, deposit funds into your trading account.
-You can make a payment by debit card, credit card, PayPal, Neteller, Skrill, or bank account transfer. eToro requires a minimum deposit of £160 for electronic payments or £500 for bank transfers.
+You can make a payment by debit card, credit card, PayPal, Neteller, Skrill, or bank account transfer.
+The broker requires a minimum deposit of £160 for electronic payments or £500 for bank transfers.

-Now that your eToro account is funded, you’re ready to buy Deliveroo shares in the UK.
+Now that your account is funded, you’re ready to buy Deliveroo shares in the UK.

 Head to your account dashboard and tap the magnifying glass to search for ‘Deliveroo.’
 Tap on it when it appears, and then tap ‘Trade’ to open a new order form.

 Enter the amount of money you want to invest in Deliveroo stock. eToro allows you to purchase fractional shares, so you can invest any amount over £35.
 If you’re trading CFDs, you can apply leverage up to 5:1 to your trade.
 You can also add a stop loss or take profit level to manage your trading risk.

 Once you’re ready, tap ‘Open Trade’ to buy Deliveroo shares in the UK.